 FESTIVITIES & EVENTS

-Festivities are centred around religious traditions and every island has its own celebration of saints, which usually take place over the summer months.
+Festivities on the Azores are centred around religious traditions and every island has its own celebration of saints, which usually take place over the summer months.
 Additionally, holy spirit celebrations (‘festas do espirito santo') take place between April and September, peaking in the crowning of a ‘farmers king”, where the special ‘holy spirit soup’ is prepared in giant cauldrons and served with blessed cornbread.
 Due to the frequency of religious festivities, you can almost enjoy a local celebration every week over the summer on some of the islands.

 Furnas / Sao Miguel